Your Car's Pink Slip — Or the Title to Your Car

 - The name of the car's legal owner; if there's a car loan on the vehicle, this should include the lienholder or lender

-- The car's registered owner, who is usually the person using the vehicle (if there's no loan on the vehicle, the car's registered owner and legal owner are typically the same)
+- The car's registered owner, who is normally the person using the car (if there's no loan on the vehicle, the car's registered owner and legal owner are typically the same)

 - The vehicle identification number